smartlegionlab/chrono-library-messenger/README.md

 CLM implements a radical new communication paradigm. **There is no act of data transmission.** Instead, two parties synchronously extract information from a shared, predetermined pseudorandom sequence (the "Eternal Library") using public "pointers."

 You don't send messages.
 You **publish coordinates**.
 The recipient **recreates the message locally** using the same coordinates and shared secret.

----

-## 🔐 Security Considerations & Status

-**Important: This is a Proof-of-Concept (PoC) and a research project.**

-While the concept is built on cryptographic primitives, this implementation **has not undergone a formal security audit**.
-Use it for experimentation and educational purposes, not for protecting truly sensitive information.

-### Known Limitations & Threats

-*   **Metadata Exposure:** The pointers `{"c": chat_id, "e": timestamp, "d": ciphertext}` are public.
-An observer can see who is communicating (by analyzing pointer patterns), when, and how frequently.
-The chat IDs are not encrypted.
-*   **Pre-Shared Secret Requirement:** The protocol requires a pre-shared master seed, which must be exchanged over a secure channel (e.g., in person via Signal/Keybase) beforehand.
-This doesn't solve the initial key exchange problem.
-*   **Master Seed Compromise:** If the master seed is compromised, **all messages across all chats** can be decrypted by an adversary.
-*   **Deterministic Key Generation:** The security relies heavily on the robustness of the HMAC-DRBG implementation.
-Any flaw in the construction could lead to key material reuse or predictability.
-*   **Denial-of-Service:** Since the channel for sharing pointers is public, an attacker can flood it with garbage pointers, making it hard to find legitimate messages.

-### Why Publish?

-This project was published to:
-*   Stimulate discussion about alternative communication paradigms.
-*   Demonstrate the concept of "communication without transmission."

----

 ## How It Works